-The signage package for the interior of the theater included large dimensional type, donor wall tracking system, magnetic tiles for concessions and movie times, and hot pink neon sign.
+The signage package for the interior included large dimensional type, donor wall tracking system, magnetic tiles for concessions and movie times, and hot pink neon sign.
 Local artists were commissioned to create pieces based on important films in the history of the theater (curated by Peter Fankhauser).
 The blue of the main auditorium was inspired by the original seating while the microcinema family of pinks referenced the updated Film Streams’ brand.

 Theater In Progress

 Alley Poyner Macchietto: Architecture

 Project Advocates: Construction Management

 Wags Sign Co.: Sign Painting

 2016–2018: Environment, Community

 Now Playing: Film Streams’ Show-Stopping Revival of Omaha’s Historic Dundee Theater